 During 3,000 hours of operation, the facility will draw renewable electricity during times of low demand and convert that electricity to renewable gas for direct injection into - and storage in - a nearby gas distribution grid.
 Biogas produced on-site via anaerobic digestion will deliver the carbon dioxide required for methanation.
 Oxygen and heat, which are generated as by-products in the power-to-gas process, will be captured and utilized in the on-site wastewater operations.
 The facility will also provide frequency regulation services to the Danish power grid.

 Electrochaea acts as the project leader and is supported by Hydrogenics, Audi, NEAS Energy, HMN Gashandel, BIOFOS, and Insero Business Services.
 The project is generously supported with a multi-million Euro grant from ForskEL, a technology development support program administered by the Danish power and gas transmission grid operator Energinet.dk.
-Anticipated to conclude by December 2015, the project will lift Electrochaea's technology to market maturity.
+The BioCat project will lift Electrochaea's technology to market maturity.